-18A significant deficiency is a deficiency, or a combination of deficiencies, in internal control that is less severe than a material weakness, yet important enough to merit attention by those charged with governance.
+19A significant deficiency is a deficiency, or a combination of deficiencies, in internal control that is less severe than a material weakness, yet important enough to merit attention by those charged with governance.

-We also found two significant deficiencies in internal control that involve the following areas:
+We also found two significant deficiencies in the federal government's internal control related to implementing effective internal controls at certain federal entities for the following areas:

-- implementing effective internal controls at certain federal entities for loans receivable and loan guarantee liabilities, which for the most part, involve credit subsidy estimation and related financial reporting processes; and - preparing the Statement of Social Insurance for certain programs.
+- loans receivable and loan guarantee liabilities, which for the most part, involve credit subsidy estimation and related financial reporting processes; and - federal grants management.